-Onto my favourite temple in Vrindavan.
+Onto my favourite temple and must visit place in Vrindavan.
 Built on the outskirts of Vrindavan, Prem Van is a beautiful temple depicting significant events surrounding Lord Krishna and Radha’s existence.
 No humans are allowed entry to the temple after sunset.

 The temple is never too crowded as it is a huge complex so no queues as such.
 It is surrounded by huge bushy forests and a guided tour here is most recommended.
 Beware as there are many touts acting as guides near the temple.

 Hiring one would set you back by 50 INR | Not even a dollar.
 Make sure you drop by!

 Visit Bankey Bihari Temple

 It is ardently believed that god really resides in the Bankey Bihari Temple and that is why it remains jam-packed by thousands of visitors on a daily basis.
 There are a number of vendors outside the main temple complex selling garlands and sweets to offer to the deity.

 To experience the real mood of Vrindavan, a visit to Bankey Bihari temple is a must.

 If there’s one thing even those with an aversion to sweet stuff cannot resist, it is perhaps some ice cold lassi at the heart of Vrindavan.

 The market near Shri Banke Bihari Ji Mandir is known for it’s savoury selection of snacks, from pav bhaji to chaat.
 But the lassi take away the cake for being the king of the good stuff!
 Super thick, creamy and with some cream on top for good measure, a lassi in Vrindavan is an experience!

 Street food is an intrinsic part of Vrindavan’s cultural experience.
 The best part is you don’t have to shell out big bucks to experience the culinary landscape of the town.
 Try out the mouthwatering tikki, pyaz kachori and an array of Indian sweetmeats including rabri, faluda, kheer and malpuas.